9 Creative Business Development Strategies for Architects and Designers

 by Sabrina Wirth

 Fortunately, it’s not the only path to attracting new projects.
-In fact, the most effective business development strategies involve more time spent on proactive relationship-building (before the project is made public), and less time on responding to RFPs and RFQs, which are available to anyone.
+In fact, the most effective business development strategies for architects involve more time spent on proactive relationship-building (before the project is made public), and less time on responding to RFPs and RFQs, which are available to anyone.

 Below are 9 strategies that can help you define a good business development approach to get you ahead of the competition and win more clients and projects: